artem-korolev/omgjs-secured/README.md

 # Supported boilerplate

-This module is writed for https://github.com/react-boilerplate/react-boilerplate boilerplate
+This module is written for https://github.com/react-boilerplate/react-boilerplate boilerplate

 But nothing stops to use it in any another boilerplate.
 Just keep in mind that, if your application uses Redux to manage the state, then you need to inject Secured Redux Store into Your Redux Store. react-boilerplate have function for this in utils/injectReducer and utils/injectSaga.